U.S. Route 31 in Alabama: Route description

 In southern Jefferson County, the route reaches Hoover.
 At this point, the route crosses Interstate 459 - a partial beltway around Birmingham.
 In Vestavia Hills, a suburb of Birmingham, the route crosses Interstate 65 yet again, its last crossing in the county.
 Snaking up to Homewood, another suburb of Birmingham, the route reaches U.S. Route 280.
 At its interchange with U.S. 280, the route becomes the Red Mountain Expressway, descending down Red Mountain.
 Descending onto a viaduct above eastern Birmingham, the route has its junctions with U.S. Route 78 and U.S. Route 11 before reaching their Interstate parallels, the concurrent Interstate 20 and Interstate 59, which is also the western terminus of U.S. Route 280.
 At this junction, the route dips down out of the viaduct onto surface streets, passing through the northern suburbs of Birmingham.
 A few miles later, the route has its junction with Interstate 22; this is also a dual junction with Interstate 65, but not a crossing.
 At this point, the route leaves Birmingham.

 Winding through Fultondale, Gardendale, Morris, and Warrior, the route serves the communities of hilly northern Jefferson County.
 After crossing the county line into Blount County, the route has a junction with Alabama State Route 160 immediately followed by a Parclo Interchange with Interstate 65.
 At this point, U.S. Route 31 enters its first concurrency with Interstate 65.
 A few miles later in Smoke Rise, the route leaves Interstate 65 at a trumpet interchange.
 Following an arc, the route winds through a ridge cut, passes through Bangor, and crosses the Mulberry Fork of the Black Warrior River into Cullman County.

 Immediately entering Garden City, the route slowly starts to arc back towards I-65.
-In Hanceville, the route passes Wallace State University and also passes within a few miles of the Shrine of the Most Blessed Sacrament.
+In Hanceville, the route passes Wallace State Community College and also passes within a few miles of the Shrine of the Most Blessed Sacrament.
 Winding north out of Hanceville, the route crosses into the city limits of Cullman.
 A few miles into the city limits, the route engages in a concurrency with Alabama State Route 69.
 About two miles later, it reaches U.S. Route 278, which is also the end of the SR-69 concurrency.
 Heading north out of town, the route crosses SR-157, the University of North Alabama Highway.
 After descending down into Morgan County, the route yet again crosses Interstate 65.
 Heading north, the route passes through Hartselle before serving Decatur.
 Just south of the Tennessee River, the route enters its next concurrency with U.S. 72 Alt.

 Crossing the Tennessee River into Limestone County, the route has a Directional-T Interchange and loses U.S. 72 Alt, heading north out of the junction.
 Passing by Calhoun Community College, the route heads its way to Athens (AL).
 At this point, it has a Parclo Interchange with U.S. Route 72.
 A few miles later, it returns to a concurrent state with Interstate 65, which it follows all the way to one mile above the state line with Tennessee.